 And though the word policy may make you roll your eyes and think of bureaucracy, that doesn't have to be the case.
 Informal or verbal procedures may sound great, especially in teams where trust is king.
 Still, they can cause headaches even with the best of intentions.

-The first step to comprehensive remote work policy is understanding it is and what it should contain.
+The first step to a comprehensive remote work policy is understanding what it is and what elements it should contain.
 It is important to cover the basics before drafting, whether you plan to use a remote work policy template found on the internet or write your own.

 When drafting a remote work policy for your company, you need to think about all aspects of work performance, even those you wouldn't consider significant in a traditional office.
 Policy elements like responsiveness and communication practices may not cross your mind, so a vital piece of advice is to include team members from all departments not just human resources in the policy creation.
 Some of them may offer insights that will prove essential, so gather your team and go through the policy ideas with them.